gzalo/gzalo.com/content/articles/sdl/index.en.md

 				rect.w = 32;

 ```
-We iterate through the 64 cells and calculate the position of each square.
+We get a surface that can be used to draw on the created window.
+We then iterate through the 64 cells and calculate the position of each square.

 ```c
 				if(font[y][x]==0){